erfnzmn/Library_Management_System/docs/BooksManagement..md

     - User can filter list by: genre, tags, date of publication and status.
 6. View books details
     - User clicks to see book details such as copies available, description, reservation/sell buttons and overall details.
+7. Favorite Books
-7. Favorite - User wants ti add a specific book to his favorite books list.
+    - User wants ti add a specific book to his favorite books list.
 8. Integrate with selling - copies marked as "for sale" can be purchased.

 ## Scenarios